 Meaning

-“It’s not a bad thing for a writer not to feel at home.
-Writers – we’re much more comfortable at parties standing in the corner watching everybody else having a good time than we are mingling.” presents a viewpoint centered on life.
-It implies that life unfolds in unexpected ways and encourages us to remember that adaptability helps us grow.
+The message behind “It’s not a bad thing for a writer not to feel at home.
+Writers – we’re much more comfortable at parties standing in the corner watching everybody else having a good time than we are mingling.” revolves around life.
+It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.

 Theme